pimcore/output-data-config-toolkit/README.md

 ## Working with output channels in code

-The bundle provides a service class, with converts an pimcore object to an output data structure based on its ouput data configuration.
+The bundle provides a service class, with converts a Pimcore data object to an output data structure based on its ouput data configuration.

 ```php
 <?php